cadwallion/brewscribe/README.md

 ## Usage

 To start, you can import your .bsmx file with `Brewscribe.import(file)` where file is any object that responds to `#read`.
-This will return an array of Brewscribe::Recipe objects.
-You now have a parsed version of the recipe files.
+This will return a `Brewscribe::Document` object, containing all the parsed information within the file.
+Currently, only Recipe objects will be parsed.

 By default, Brewscribe will set a text property for each attribute of the recipe, and if it has a parser object it will attempt to further parse the data.